Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 - tasksmanager-backend-processor
 ```

 Note that we used the name `dapr-pubsub-servicebus` which should match the name of Pub/Sub component we've used earlier in the `TasksNotifierController.cs` controller on the action method with the attribute `Topic`.
-AWe also set the metadata (key/value) to allow us to connect to Azure Service Bus topic.
+We also set the metadata (key/value) to allow us to connect to Azure Service Bus topic.
 The metadata `consumerID` value should match the topic subscription name `tasks-processor-subscription`.
 We have set the scopes section to include the `tasksmanager-backend-api` and `tasksmanager-backend-processor` app ids, as those will be the Dapr apps that need access to Azure Service Bus for publishing and consuming the messages.

 ##### 3. Create a ACA Dapr Component file for Pub/Sub API using Azure Service Bus